Kung-Fu Master (video game)

-Kung-Fu Master was an influential game that had a significant cultural impact.
-It is regarded as the first beat 'em up brawler, and an early example of the side-scrolling character action game genre, which became popular during the mid-to-late 1980s.
-Miyamoto's work on the NES port inspired his development of the side-scrolling platform game Super Mario Bros.
-(1985), while Nishiyama was hired by Capcom where he used the game's boss battles as the basis for the fighting game Street Fighter (1987), before working for SNK on fighting games such as Fatal Fury and The King of Fighters.
-Kung-Fu Master also influenced other media, such as the Red Ribbon Army saga (1985-1986) of the manga and anime series Dragon Ball, as well as the French film Kung Fu Master (1988).
+Kung-Fu Master was a highly influential game.
+It is regarded as the first beat 'em up video game, and an early example of the side-scrolling character action game genre, which became popular during the mid-to-late 1980s.
+Miyamoto's work on the NES port inspired his development of the side-scrolling platformer Super Mario Bros.
+(1985), while Nishiyama was hired by Capcom where he used the boss battles as the basis for the fighting game Street Fighter (1987).
+He later worked for SNK on fighting games such as Fatal Fury and The King of Fighters.
+Kung-Fu Master also influenced other media, such as the Red Ribbon Army saga (1985–1986) of the manga and anime series Dragon Ball, as well as the French film Kung Fu Master (1988).